BCIT-LTC/scheduler-web/README.md

 ### Documentation

-The code comments are collected and can be found in the `js_documentation` folder after running `docker compose up`

-code comments are served as jsdocs format locally at localhost:9000/documentation
+The code comments are collected and can be found in the `js_documentation` folder after running `docker compose up`.
+Code comments are served as jsdocs format locally at `http://localhost:9000/documentation`